BioPhysicsUP/Full_SMS/docs/index.rst

-UP Biophysics SMS Analysis documentation
+Full SMS Documentation
 ========================================

-This is the documentation for the eventual complete SMS data analysis software.
-Currently we have code to fit a multi-exponential decay to TCSPC data.
-This will eventually be extended to include a GUI as well as change-point code.
+This is the documentation for the software Full SMS, which is used to view and analyse single-molecule fluorescence meausurements.
+Specifically, time-tagged time-resolved measurements on single particles can be analysed to extract intensity levels and to fit fluorescence lifetimes.
+The software also has functionality to view and export raster scan images and spectral time traces and perform second-order cross-correlations.

 .. toctree::
     :maxdepth: 1

     usage/userguide
     usage/installation
+    usage/contributing

 Indices and tables